 Michigan City is a medium-sized city located in the state of Indiana.
 With a population of 31,459 people and 11 constituent neighborhoods, Michigan City is the 28th largest community in Indiana.

 Michigan City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Michigan City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Michigan City who work in sales jobs (12.93%), office and administrative support (12.22%), and food service (9.18%).
+Overall, Michigan City is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Michigan City who work in office and administrative support (12.47%), sales jobs (11.94%), and food service (8.67%).

 The most common language spoken in Michigan City is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Vietnamese.